Yield Optimizer Stack Adapt

 Bike & Jog Along Urban Trails

 While you can immerse yourself in the outdoors just about anywhere, you don’t have to go far to do so in the Rose City.
-In fact, you’ll find 27 public parks here in town with about 41 miles of trails hiking, biking, or jogging.
+In fact, you’ll find 27 public parks here in town with about 41 miles of trails for hiking, biking, or jogging.
 Tucked away in the shade of towering trees, the 4.2-mile Rose Rudman Recreational Trail provides an oasis in the middle of bustling south Tyler.
 Follow the trail and you’ll eventually pass Southside Park, a popular family getaway, home to an all-inclusive playground with wheelchair swings, sensory toys, and puzzles.

 There’s even more space to stretch your legs along Legacy Trail, a 4.5-mile path that follows the Old Cotton Belt train route that once played a major role in the development of this corner of the Lone Star State.
 To get off road, head for the UT Tyler Mountain Bike Trail.
 Weaving for 3.32 miles through a dense thicket of trees on the university’s campus, the trail is just the place to go for mountain bikers and trail runners.